1ahmadbassam/86Box_cache/README.md

 ## See [this](https://github.com/1ahmadbassam/pcem_cache/blob/dev/README.md) for a description of what this is and [this](https://86box.readthedocs.io/en/latest/dev/buildguide.html) for building.

-## Unlike the PCem fork, you can configure caching from the settings menu just like you can for the dynamic recompiler.
+_Unlike the PCem fork, you can configure caching from the settings menu just like you can for the dynamic recompiler._

 Note: this won't be merged to 86box anymore.
-I'll try my best to keep it synced with master.
-I personally don't use it as much because of crap PS/2 emulation in 86box which just 'dies' suddenly.
-Could be related to the caching thing (I don't really have the capability to investigate).
+I still maintain this anyway.
+I personally do not prefer to use the caching feature as this severly impacts the performance of the emulated CPU, but in some cases this is okay and perfectly useful (such as using Windows XP on a P300, for example).
+Note: I also build 86box optimized, which I recommend you to do as it also helps immensely with perfomance.